 - Do not ignore negative reviews — An unanswered negative review looks worse than the review itself.
 Always respond professionally.

-How Reviews Affect Your Google Maps Ranking
+How Do Google Reviews Affect Your Google Maps Ranking?

 Google's local ranking algorithm uses reviews in three ways: